As a Parent Teacher Organization (PTO) or Parent Teacher Association (PTA) President, you’re able to juggle a lot of things at once.

 Why wing it when you can track the details?

-So this Event Budget Planning form has been super helpful to me over the years I’ve served as PTO president!
+So the event budget planning form has been super helpful to me over the years I’ve served as PTO president!

 Event Planner + Summary

-Because when next year rolls around, you might not remember how many cookies you ended up getting for the dance.
+Because when next year rolls around, you might not remember how many cookies you ended up getting for the back to school table at meet the teacher night.

-Or the name of the really good DJ you used could slip your mind!
+Or the name of the really good DJ you used for the special person’s dance could slip your mind!

 But that’s only if you don’t have an Event Summary Form to help guide you.

-This form acts like a planning cheat sheet.
+This PTO President’s binder form acts like a planning cheat sheet.

-There’s space to note all the little details that made the event work inside.
+There’s space to note all the little details that made the event work.

-So you don’t have to waste time re-creating the wheel!
+So you don’t have to waste time recreating the wheel or wracking your brain for the details!

 Big Picture Organization

-Last, let’s talk about the big picture of what’s going on in your PTO.
+Last, let’s talk about the big picture of what’s going on in your PTO because this is function of being PTO President.

 PTOs who have their stuff together and are a healthy, well functioning group have one thing in common.